chclayto/chclayto/docs/index.md

 ### About me

 I have metriculated the status of being a student at the very fine institution of California Polytechnics State University (San Luis Obispo), through hard work and dedication.
-I graduated early from high school
+I graduated early from high school at the age of 16, received multiple AA degrees by age of 20 and I am slated to earn my bachelor's degree by 2024.
+I have taken on many endevors that have offset my earning off my bachelor's degree in Chemistry, things that fall outside of academia.
+But with my experience and with what I am capable of doing, I would like to remove any doubts of my suitability for an important role in the STEM field.
+Allow me to explain a little bit about my transgression.

+#### Acheivements
 ```markdown
 Syntax highlighted code block